- Power's out.

 • Primary languages are English, Norwegian, and ASL.

-• They aren't afraid to take off their helmet around others, they just feel comfortable having some sort of filtration between them and their surroundings.
+• They feel more comfortable having some sort of filtration between them and their surroundings.

-• They are an awful singer, but enjoy humming along to the radio.
+• They’re an awful singer, but enjoy humming along to the radio.
 Can play the banjo.

 • Has, on occasion, startled some poor soul when caving.
 Sorry, they didn't notice you from up there!